-Kelsey Timmerman is the author of “Where am I Wearing?
-A Global Tour to the Countries, Factories, and People That Make Our Clothes” and “Where am I Eating?
+Kelsey Timmerman is the author of “WHERE AM I WEARING?
+A Global Tour to the Countries, Factories, and People That Make Our Clothes” and “WHERE AM I EATING?
 An Adventure Through the Global Food Economy.”
 His writing has appeared in publications such as the Christian Science Monitor and Condé Nast Portfolio and has aired on NPR.
-Kelsey is also the co-founder of the Facing Project, which seeks to connect people through stories to strengthen community.
+Kelsey is also the cofounder of the Facing Project, a community storytelling project that connects people through stories to strengthen communities.
 He has spent the night in Castle Dracula in Romania, played PlayStation in Kosovo, farmed on four continents, taught an island village to play baseball in Honduras, and in another life, worked as a SCUBA instructor in Key West, Florida.
 Whether in print or in person he seeks to connect people around the world.
 For more information, visit www.whereamiwearing.com.

 Congratulations to all of the past finalists for the Eugene & Marilyn Glick Indiana Authors Award.
 These authors represent some of the best that Indiana literature has to offer and are truly deserving of recognition.

 The Eugene & Marilyn Glick Indiana Authors Award offers a number of ways for book clubs to get involved.

 the LIBRARY FOUNDATION